 Top 25 Pakistani Sweets & Desserts (With Pictures)

-Whichever part of the globe you are reading this from, you have to agree life gets a little more enticing when an occasional sweet dish gets thrown into the mix.
+Whichever part of the globe you are reading this from, you have to agree life gets a little more enticing when an occasional sweet treat gets thrown into the mix.

 Some Pakistani desserts are served cold, others hot, and the only assurance being a little too much could see you booking in with your dentist.